-A new core Google algorithm update is currently rolling out.
-The Google Link Spam Update targets dodgy backlink tactics and will cause a dip in the search traffic of some sites.
+Google launched a new core algorithm update in July 2021.
+The Google Link Spam Update targets dodgy backlink tactics and caused a significant dip in the search traffic of some sites.
 Here’s what you need to know about the update and what to do if you were affected or want to avoid being affected in the future.

 What is link spam?